Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method of currently available data

-After this initial population of function is set up, we then calculate every member's fitness via a $\chi^2$ statistic, using simultaneously as input the SNe and BAO data and their individual covariances, thus assessing the global fitness of the set of the three reconstructed functions.
-Next, using the tournament selection approach, see \citet{Bogdanos:2009ib} for more details, a random set of the best-fitting functions in every generation is chosen and the crossover and mutation operators are applied to the selected functions.
-Finally, we iterate this process thousands of times in order to ensure a good convergence of the algorithm, but we also make runs with different random seeds, in order to avoid biasing the results due to the choice of a specific random seed.
+After this initial population of function was set up, we then calculated the fitness of every member via a $\chi^2$ statistic, using the SNe and BAO data and their individual covariances simultaneously as input, thus assessing the global fitness of the set of the three reconstructed functions.
+Next, using the tournament selection approach (see \citet{Bogdanos:2009ib} for more details), a random set of the best-fitting functions in every generation was chosen, and the crossover and mutation operators were applied to the selected functions.
+Finally, we iterated this process thousands of times in order to ensure a good convergence of the algorithm, but we also performed runs with different random seeds, in order to avoid biasing the results by the choice of a specific random seed.

-The final output of the GA, after it has converged, is a set of three continuous and differentiable functions of redshift for the Hubble parameter $H(z)$, the luminosity distance $D_\textrm{L}(z)$ and the angular diameter distance $D_\textrm{A}(z)$.
-In the case of the currently available data we also minimize numerically the $\chi^2$ over the combination $r_{\rm s}(z_{\rm d}) h$, with $r_{\rm s}(z_{\rm d})$ the comoving sound horizon at the drag epoch and $h=H_0/(100\ {\rm km\ s^{-1}\ Mpc^{-1}})$, in order to avoid any assumptions on the Hubble constant for the BAO physics at early times.
-However, this complication does not exist for the fiducial BAO data, as they have been already marginalized over that quantity and the angular diameter distance is directly available.
-On a different note, as the BAO data cannot constrain independently the combination $\Omega_{\rm b, 0}h^2$, where necessary we will assume the value $\Omega_{\rm b, 0} h^2=0.02225$ from Planck 2018 \citep{Aghanim:2018eyx}.
+The final output of the GA after converged is a set of three continuous and differentiable functions of redshift for the Hubble parameter $H(z)$, the luminosity distance $D_\textrm{L}(z),$ and the angular diameter distance $D_\textrm{A}(z)$.
+In the case of the currently available data, we also numerically minimized the $\chi^2$ over the combination $r_{\rm s}(z_{\rm d}) h$, where $r_{\rm s}(z_{\rm d})$ is the comoving sound horizon at the drag epoch and $h=H_0/(100\ {\rm km\ s^{-1}\ Mpc^{-1}})$, in order to avoid any assumptions about the Hubble constant for the BAO physics at early times.
+However, this complication does not exist for the fiducial BAO data, as they have already been marginalized over that quantity and the angular diameter distance is directly available.
+Moreover, because the BAO data cannot independently constrain the combination $\Omega_{\rm b, 0}h^2$, we assumed the value $\Omega_{\rm b, 0} h^2=0.02225$ from Planck 2018 \citep{Aghanim:2018eyx} where necessary.